Donate

 Stage 1: Crisis

 The diagnosis of a terminal illness or a potentially terminal illness creates a crisis for the family.
 It disrupts the family’s equilibrium, just as a rock thrown into the middle of a still pond disrupts its equilibrium.
-Factors that affect how you may react at this stage include:

-• The history of as well as the current status of your relationship with the ill family member
+• The history of as well as the current status of your relationship with the ill family member.

-• Whether the loved one is a spouse, a parent or a child.
+• Whether the loved one is a spouse, a parent, or a child.

 • What your and the patient’s past (and current) roles in the family are.